-Domestic Abuse and Filing for Divorce in WI
+Domestic Abuse in Wisconsin

 If you are seeking a divorce from your spouse and have been abused physically or emotionally, contact our attorneys at Karp & Iancu today and get the help you need.
 We have been working divorce cases for over 45 years, and can help make sure you take the necessary steps to ensure your safety and the safety of your family.